How Can Institutional Share Ownership Be Over 100%?

 • Misrepresented position on filing - The reported position actually included some instrument other than the common issue.

-The upshot is, outstanding share ownership exceeding 100% could be down to a delay in updating the system with publicly available data.
+The upshot is, that outstanding share ownership exceeding 100% could be down to a delay in updating the system with publicly available data.
 Alternatively, it could be caused by short selling.

 * For an overview of short selling, read our guide on How to Short a Stock